 To download the Lexicon pamphlet series as PDFs, you can can print, assemble, fold, staple, and distro (for free!) far and wide, head over to http://www.revolutionbythebook.akpress.org/ak-tactical-media/ias-lexicon-pamphlet-series/

-To order my Anarchism and Its Aspirations book, or other titles in the Anarchist Interventions series by the IAS/AK, click here for the honest-to-goodness version you can hold in your hands: http://www.akpress.org/anarchism-and-its-aspirations.html
+To order Cindy’s Anarchism and Its Aspirations book, or other titles in the Anarchist Interventions series by the IAS/AK, click here for an honest-to-goodness version of a book that you can hold in your hands: http://www.akpress.org/anarchism-and-its-aspirations.html

 or here, for the e-book (still in your hands, but just not as comfy): http://www.akpress.org/anarchismanditsaspirationsebook.html

-To get a copy of my collaborative experiment in picture-essays with Erik Ruin, Paths toward Utopia: Graphic Explorations of Everyday Anarchism, follow this link: https://secure.pmpress.org/index.php?l=product_detail&p=412
+To get a copy of Cindy’s collaborative experiment in picture-essays with Erik Ruin, Paths toward Utopia: Graphic Explorations of Everyday Anarchism, follow this link: https://secure.pmpress.org/index.php?l=product_detail&p=412

-Photo: me, on the right-hand side, at Private, Public, Commons Teach-in at the occupation in Philly, October 22 (photo by Dave Onion).
+Photo: Cindy, on the right-hand side, at Private, Public, Commons Teach-in at the occupation in Philly, October 22, 2011 (photo by Dave Onion).